Administration > Link catalog sources to generate lineage > Linking catalog sources

 Step 2.
 Configure source and target catalog sources

-Select source and target catalog sources and schemas on the Configuration tab.
+Select source and target catalog sources on the Configuration tab.

 1In the Source Catalog Source area of the Configuration tab, select a source catalog source from which you want to link and generate lineage.